HoneyEggs/EGGcellent-Macro/IMPORTANT_INFO.md

 - Edit any adjustments on the GUI, and press "F1" to start it (If you don't know how to press the F keys, some computers require that you hold down the "Fn" button before pressing them.)

 Other Info:
 - This macro is made mainly for people who don't know how to make a macro or an advanced one for themselves.
-You can edit the macro's code, but only if you know how to code.
+You can edit the macro's code, but only if you know how to code with AutoHotKey.
-- Currently, only the GUI is available
+- Currently, only the "Auto-Level" mode is available.